ansys/pyacp/version/dev/_sources/user_guide/howto/index.rst.txt

 How-to guides
 -------------

-These short guides are designed to illustrate one particular aspect of using PyACP.
+These short guides teach you how to use particular features of PyACP.

 .. toctree::
     :maxdepth: 2